Hoyasumii/bee-movie/README.md

 Dad, you surprised me.
 You decide what you're interested in?
 Well, there's a lot of choices.
-But you only get on
+But you only get one